 2. Development of novel nano-metrologies based on scanning probe microscopy (SPM) that enables the multi-physical and chemical material property characterization for energy, environment, and biomedical applications.

-3. Novel synthesis of metal organic frameworks (MOFs) and functionalized MOFs nanocomposites for various chemical/biological sensing applications.
+3. Novel synthesis of metal organic frameworks (MOFs) and functionalized MOFs nanocomposites for various chemical/biological sensing and carbon capture/conversion/utilization applications.